AdrianAgulto/Honeypot/README.md

 <h1>Honeypot</h1>

 <h3>Objective</h3>
-The objective of this project was to gain exposure to a common cybersecurity defense mechanism known as a honeypot used to lure and trap attackers.
+The objective of this project was to gain exposure to a common cybersecurity defense mechanism known as a honeypot, which is used to lure and trap attackers.

 <h3>Softwares Utilized</h3>